 A perfect place for food lovers

 The unassuming entrance to this corner shop opens onto a treasure trove of delights.
-“We now offer around 2,500 products” says Sam.
-There are numerous (though carefully chosen) Mediterranean and French staples, as well as more obscure products from further afield.
+“We now offer around 2,500 products,” says Sam.
+There are numerous (though carefully chosen) the Mediterranean and French staples, as well as more obscure products from further afield.

 “Before I worked here, I had no idea about the processes and work of a chocolatier.
 Many of our chocolates are exquisite and top of their range.
 Expensive perhaps, but a totally different experience and a real treat.”
 Sam recommends the Lithuanian made Naïve Chocolate.
 They are made by Domantas Užpalis: “A visionary with a deep-rooted connection to his ingredients”

-The Culinaris team share Sam’s passion and, like their products, they present a cosmopolitan mix.
-Sam is a local lad, and gave up his life as a sound engineer to devote himself to a passion nurtured by his Italian nonna.
+The Culinaris team shares Sam’s passion and, like their products, they present a cosmopolitan mix.
+Sam is a local lad and gave up his life as a sound engineer to devote himself to a passion nurtured by his Italian nonna.
 Dominic, behind the counter, has a passion for cheese and over 15 years working with it all over the world.
-Guiseppe draws on his Sardinian heritage in developing some of the product lines, and has provided Sam with a wealth of knowledge.
+Guiseppe draws on his Sardinian heritage in developing some of the product lines and has provided Sam with a wealth of knowledge.
 “He slices the best ham.”
-Janet is South African, a fantastic baker and a great organizer.
+Janet is South African, a fantastic baker, and a great organizer.
 And Australian Kate comes from Midsummer House and is trained in French cuisine.

 I always find them to be helpful.
 And their interest in and love for food is obvious.
 I’m always encouraged to try before I buy from the meat and cheese counter.
 Culinaris is a convivial place that invites conversation and experimentation